 Evaluate each provider's offerings and cost structure.
 The best order fulfillment services have up-to-date technology — some of which may integrate with your existing e-commerce platforms — and a transparent, scalable cost structure.

-Your business sends inventory to the 3PL, either from your storage facility or the product manufacturer.
+Your business ships inventory to the 3PL's warehouse facilities, either directly from manufacturers or from your existing storage locations.

 Customer orders go to the 3PL manually or automatically via software.